lionthroat/paperstacks-redux/README.md

 - Author: remove (soft deadline 3/9/2020)
 - Author: pictures not fully implemented

+- Authors: need modal to add new Author directly from this pages

 - Search: by average star rating of books
 - Search: by books that have reviews
 - After adding a Book, Genre, Author, etc. the server returns a success message, which is a plain HTML message that takes the user away from the main site.
 We need to show the user a success message without seeming to depart from the site / take them away from navigation.
 Multiple possible options for this, including a pop-up, or a success message appended into the DOM.